• NPR

 Edith Chapin

-As interim Senior Vice President for News at NPR, Edith Chapin oversees NPR's journalism and journalists around the world and across platforms.
+As NPR's acting Chief Content Officer, Edith Chapin oversees NPR's journalism and journalists around the world and across platforms.
 She leads an award-winning team of journalists and newsroom executives who are committed to excellence, innovation and the highest quality reporting and storytelling.

 Chapin has a unique skill set as a top editorial leader with experience in philanthropy.
-She works with the Development team to help form fund-raising strategy around news, and overseeing special projects such as putting more focus and resources on the newsroom's strategic coverage priorities, which include disinformation and other threats to democracy, climate change, social justice, the current presidential administration, the upcoming election and the pandemic.
+She works with the Development team to help form fund-raising strategy in coordination with news, while steering focus and resources around special projects in the newsroom's strategic coverage priorities of disinformation, threats to democracy, climate change, social justice and the presidential administration.

-Prior to joining NPR in 2012, Chapin spent 25 years at CNN and worked her way up from intern, to bureau chief to vice president.
+Before joining NPR, Chapin spent 25 years at CNN and worked her way up from intern, to bureau chief to vice president.
 Most recently, Chapin was the Vice President and Deputy Bureau Chief of CNN's Washington, D.C. bureau, where her strategic editorial and management responsibility included oversight of the 2009 presidential transition coverage and daily coverage of the White House and Capitol Hill.

 For two years, beginning in August 2005, Chapin was CNN's New York Bureau chief and prior to that was CNN's Midwest Regional Bureau Chief based in Chicago for 18 months.

-As CNN's deputy bureau chief and managing editor in New York from 1997-2004, Chapin directed the network's editorial coverage during a crucial time in the city's recent history, which included the 2003 blackout; the new millennium; and the September 11, 2001, terrorist attacks.
+As CNN's deputy bureau chief and managing editor in New York from 1997-2004, Chapin directed the network's editorial coverage during a crucial time in the city's recent history, which included the 2003 blackout, the new millennium and the terrorist attacks of September 11, 2001.
 Chapin was the first to alert the network that a plane had hit the World Trade Center on 9/11.

 During her time overseas, Chapin worked in Syria; Jordan; South Africa, to cover Nelson Mandela's election; reported on the genocide in Rwanda and Bosnia; and the United States' invasion of Panama.
 Her first field assignment literally got her wet behind the ears: Hurricane Gilbert, a category five hurricane that hit Mexico.